mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 2. Post Execution Processes, run the post execution processes after the execution of the LUs ends.
 Post execution processes are executed according to their [execution order](/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md#post-execution-processes-tab) as defined in the task's BE.

-The following diagram describes the TDM Task Execution process:
+The following diagram describes the main TDM Task Execution process:

 ![task execution job](images/tdmExcuteTask_job_flow.png)